solectrus/configurator/src/templates/readme/en/3-installation-folders.md

 ## Create folders for configuration and data storage

-Choose a folder where you want to store the configuration and Docker volumes.
-This guide assumes you have a folder `/~/solectrus` which is located in the home folder of the current user.
-You can create this folder with the required subfolders with the following commands:
+SOLECTRUS needs a folder to store the configuration files and Docker volumes for the databases.
+This folder needs to be created on your Linux machine before you start the Docker containers.
+We choose `~/solectrus` as the base folder for this purpose.

+First, create this folder and the required subfolders with the following commands:

 ```console
 cd ~